monkzzz/portugal_fuel_prices/README.md

 ## Description

-Due the high oscilating Fuel prices I created two python scripts to get prices from DGEG - Direcção Geral de Energia e Geologia and calculate the cheapest one based on personal needs.
+Due the high oscilating Fuel prices in Portugal, I created two python scripts to get prices from DGEG - Direcção Geral de Energia e Geologia and calculate the cheapest one based on personal needs.

 ## Usage